 A history graduate who converted to accountancy, Ian was previously the Director of Finance at Staffordshire University and Director of Corporate Affairs for Foundation Degree Forward.
 Recently retired, Ian now acts as the National Treasurer of a small charity and is a Trustee of the Katharine House Hospice in Stafford.

 Ian’s outside interests include travel, reading contemporary fiction and the increasingly despairing support of a Midlands football team!

 Steve Wyn Williams BA, PhD, FRSA, FRGS

-Steve has been a member of the corporation since 2004 Currently he serves on the Curriculum, Quality and Standards Committee, is chair of the Search and Governance Committee and Deputy Chair of the Corporation.
+Steve has been a member of the corporation since 2004.
+Currently he chairs the Curriculum, Quality and Standards Committee, is chair of the Search and Governance Committee and Deputy Chair of the Corporation.
 Steve has worked in the region for a number of years, initially in the Geography Department at Keele University and subsequently at Staffordshire University.
-In the latter institution he has held a number of roles including Head of Geography Department, Associate Dean Science, Head of the Academic Development Institute and currently Director of Academic Policy and Development.
-Steve believes that it is vitally important to continue to be involved in the practice of learning and teaching and lectures in geography (when permitted by colleagues!) and is a Chief External Examiner at the University of West of England.
-He also is closely involved in the University Quarter project and the Academies developments in the City and is Vice-Chair of the Governors of the Co-operative Academy of Stoke on Trent.
+In the latter institution he has held a number of roles including Head of Geography Department, Associate Dean Science, Head of the Academic Development Institute and currently Dean of Academic Policy and Development.
+Steve believes that it is vitally important to continue to be involved in the practice of learning and teaching and lectures in geography and also international politics (when permitted by colleagues!).
+He has also been involved in Academies developments in the City and is Vice-Chair of the Governors of the Co-operative Academy of Stoke on Trent.
 Steve is a member of the Executive Board of the Forum for Access and Continuing Education (FACE) which champions increased access to higher education.